 Being an e-commerce platform, PrestaShop is at constant risk of getting hacked.
 This fact is further validated by the recent rise in the number of attacks on PrestaShop stores.
-It is worth noting here that online stores usually store sensitive data like the payment information of their customers.
 While setting up PrestaShop is quite easy, much caution is needed to keep it secure.
 This is the reason that many owners add security headers in their PrestaShop stores.
-Security headers are an integral part of website security.
+Security headers are an integral part of a website’s security.
 Upon implementation, they secure your PrestaShop store from various types of malicious attacks.
-Notably, these headers can fend off attacks from code injections, XSS, clickjacking, etc.
+Notably, these headers can fend off attacks like code injections, XSS, clickjacking, etc.

 Brief Overview of Security Headers

 Technically, security headers are simply fields that are encoded in clear text.
 They are also part of the HTTP request and response message header.
 When a user visits your PrestaShop store, the servers usually respond with HTTP response headers.
 In simple words, these headers tell the browser how to behave during communication with the PrestaShop store.
 These security headers mainly comprise Metadata and can be used to outline communication and improve web security.

 Nowadays, there exists an array of security headers with the help of which you can protect your PrestaShop store.
 For instance, let’s take the example of Content Security Policy Header.

 The HTTP CSP response header provides website admin a sense of control.
 It gives them the authority to restrict the resources a user is permitted to load within a site.
 In other words, with the help of this header, you can whitelist the content sources of your site.

 It’s done by adding this code in the .htaccess file.